passcod/blook/src/updates/dated/2017/october.md

 more in this blog this year than _all prior years combined_!
 Now that's a pretty fun goal.

-I achieved this handily when I did experiments around [transcripts] later on.
+I achieved this handily when I did experiments around transcripts later on.

-[transcripts]: /tag/transcript

 ### Naema